Top 7 Upselling Examples Every Salesperson Needs to Know

 Why is Upselling Important?

 Upselling is essential for businesses because it can increase revenue and profit margins.
-It's like adding a cherry on top of the sundae, except instead of a cherry, it's more money.
+It's like adding a cherry to a sundae, except instead of a cherry, it's more money.

 Here are some reasons why upselling is crucial: